 Biosensors also play a key role in security and biodefence.
 They easily diagnose bioterrorism weapons such as microbes, pathogens, toxins, viruses, or nerve gases.
 The rising concern of war or terrorism and increasing security issues drive up the demand for more efficient biosensors in the military and civil defense applications for providing protection.

-Biosensors Market Regional Analysis
+Market for Biosensors Regional Analysis

-North America is likely to hold the largest biosensors market share during the period.
+North America is likely to hold the largest market for Biosensors share during the period.
 In North America, the biosensors market is driven by increasing health awareness, rising chronic and lifestyle diseases, technological developments in healthcare applications, and appropriate insurance coverage.
 Since the healthcare expenditure is high in North America, biosensors devices are used extensively for accurate, reliable, and quick results for the early detection and prevention of diseases.

 In addition, key players are continuously focusing on expanding their biosensors market presence and product portfolio by strategic alliances and launching new products.
 For instance, in 2020, Nova Biomedical (US) received US FDA approval for its product, Stat Profile Prime Plus, in point-of-care use.
 This product approval allows point-of-care personnel to perform bedside critical care testing with lab-quality results within one minute.